elclanrs/jq-idealforms-old/README.md

 By default some inputs render with a smaller font.
 Change to `100%` to use the default font-size.

 ####`@input-width`
 The width of all inputs.
-Adjust this option to if the form doesn't quite fit your container.
+Adjust this option if the form doesn't quite fit your container.
 It's recommended to use this format `@font-size * number`.
-Adjust to fit ytou

 ####`@label-align`
 Align labels to either `left` or `right`.